-- More than 30 days before start date, loss of deposit.
+- More than 30 days before arrival, loss of deposit.

-- Less than 30 days before start date, loss of full fees.
+- Less than 30 days before arrival, loss of full fees (see insurance cover).

 If a visa is necessary, DS provides a certificate of enrolment for the visa application.

-If the visa application is refused, the following refund policy applies:
+If the visa is refused, the following refund policy applies: